Hidden Fence Pet Training Tips

 - Adjust the receiver collar, test the battery regularly, and keep the contact posts clean.

 - After the training period, your dog may wear the receiver collar during the day, but remove it at night.
-Check your dog’s neck area and make sure there is no irritation.
+Closely monitor your dog’s neck area and make sure there is no irritation.

-- Keep the training consistent: 10 to 15 minutes once or twice a day.
+- Keep the training consistent: 10 to 15 minutes up to three times a day.

-- Remember to praise and play in the safe zone during a traning session.
+- Remember to praise and play in the safe zone during a training session.

 Internationally known Animal Behavior Therapist and Trainer, Raymond J. McSoley, helped DogWatch Inc. develop our dog training system and continues to be a strong DogWatch supporter.
 Read his testimonial on DogWatch products.
 In his book Dog Tales, Ray outlines seven rules for dog ownership which he conveys to every client before working with them.
 These rules also form the foundation for our dog training system philosophy.